christopherhuntley/ba505-docs/Syllabus.md

 ## Student Expectations
 This is a graduate class intended for serious professionals:
 * **Expect to spend at least 10 hours per week** attending class and completing your assignments.
 * **Do your own work.** There is no professional benefit to pretending that somebody else's work is your own.
 We will follow the university's academic honesty policy to the letter.
+In addition you will have to comply with the following pledge on any graded work:
+> On my honor as a Fairfield University student, I have neither given nor received any unauthorized aid on this [assignment].

+  If you cannot comply then you will get an immediate F for the course.
 * **Be a good teammate and class citizen.** Free-riding and other unprofessional behavior will result in immediate consequences, which may include failing the course.

 *If you cannot abide by these policies then please take another course.*